Gsantomaggio/rabbitmq-operator/README.md

 ```bash
 kubectl apply -k config/samples/overlays/developing
 ```
-It creates a custom Service with `nodePort` configuration, so it can be used in local configuration without load-balancers
+By setting `serviceDefinition = External` It creates a custom Service with `nodePort` configuration, so it can be used in local configuration without load-balancers

 #### Standard deploy